neondatabase/website/content/docs/manage/users.md

 isDraft: false
 ---

+Users in a Neon are PostgreSQL users.
+Each Neon project is created with two users by default:

+- A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
+This user owns the default database (`main`) that is created in a project's root branch.
+- A `web_access` user, which is used for [passwordless authentication](../../reference/glossary#passwordless-auth) and by the Neon SQL Editor.
+The `web_access` user cannot be modified or deleted.

+Additional database users can be created in a project's root branch or child branches.

 <Admonition type="note">
 You can only create database users in the Neon Console.
 Creating database users directly in PostgreSQL is not yet supported.
 </Admonition>

-Each Neon project is created with two PostgreSQL database users by default:

-- A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
-- A `web_access` user, which is used for passwordless authentication and by the Neon SQL Editor.
-The `web_access` user cannot be modified or deleted.

-Additional database users can be created in a project's root branch or child branches.

 ## Create a user

-To create a PostgreSQL database user:
+To create a user:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Select a project.